OCHA-DAP/hdx-python-scraper/doc/main.md

 for any configurable scraper that outputs a single population value and for any configurable scraper that needs that single population value. `population_key` defines what key will be used with `population_lookup`.

+When using subsets, the rule is when reading from`population_lookup`, define `population_key` in the subset and when writing to it, define `population_key` at the top level of the configuration.

 ## Output Specification and Setup